kyma-project/kyma/docs/service-brokers/helm-broker-service-classes/gcp-broker-provider/docs/plans-details.md

 >**NOTE:** You must create a Secret in every Namespace where you provision the GCP Broker Provider class.

-In the Service Catalog view click **Google Cloud Platform Service Broker Provider**.
+In the Service Catalog view, click **Google Cloud Platform Service Broker Provider**.
 Provisioning of this class adds GCP Service Broker classes to the Service Catalog in a given namespace.

 The service account key created by user is used to